 Relationship goals help you do the work it takes work to build a healthy relationship.
 The more work you do the better and stronger the relationship gets.

-We all know that one couple that sets the standard for what comes to mind when we think of relationship goals.
-Maybe it’s the committed relationship of a close friend of yours and her partner, of your grandparents or extended family – even the celebrity couple with incredibly busy lives.
+We all know that one couple who sets the standard for what we think of relationship goals.
+Maybe it’s the committed relationship of a close friend and her partner, of your grandparents or extended family.
+It can even be the celebrity couple with incredibly busy lives.

 It’s not just compatibility that keeps couples connected.
 There’s a lot of work behind the scenes that factors into building successful, healthy relationships.
 That’s where relationship goals come in.

-If sitting down with your partner to set goals together sounds…not very sexy, don’t worry – we’ve got you covered.
-In this article, we’ll explore why love goals are essential to set at any stage of your relationship and how to set relationship goals as a couple.
+If sitting down with your partner for a goal-setting session sounds… not very sexy, don’t worry, we’ve got you covered.
+In this article, we’ll explore why love goals are essential to set at any stage of your relationship, and how to set goals as a couple.

 How to Get Clear on Your Love Goals

-Think about the dating goals you had when you were seeking out a partner.
+Think about the dating goals you had when you sought out a partner.
 What do ideal, healthy relationships look like?
 What romantic relationships do you idealize?
 How would you and a partner stay on the same page or resolve conflict?
 How do you prefer to receive love from your partner?
-How would you and your partner best communicate?
+How would you and your partner best communicate in everyday life?

 Getting a clear picture of what a healthy relationship looks like in your purview is the first step to identifying and setting relationship goals for yourself and your future partner.
-If you’re in a new relationship or are still in the dating phase, take time to self-reflect and get clear on what you need and want out of a relationship.
-This information will help you determine what relationship goals to set in the future.
+If you’re in a new relationship or are still in the dating phase, take time to self-reflect and get clear on what you need and want out of a romantic relationship.
+This information will help you determine what goals to set for successful relationships.